 Check out this video of Chris Williams who forgave the drunk driver after his wife and 2 kids were killed.
 (It’s a tear-jerker)

 True forgiveness is one of the most inspiring things to me.
+True forgiveness always makes me tear up.
 I have seen miracles come through forgiveness.
 Look for someone that you can forgive this week.
 You won’t regret it!

 Things that inspired me…